 Interactive afternoon session.
 It will start with the presentation by each metropolitan area participating in the MECOG-CE project.
 Discover their journey throughout the project and their solutions for strengthening metropolitan cooperation.

-Dušan Pöllich, Ostrava Metropolitan Area
+Dušan Pöllich, Specialist in strategic planning at the City of Ostrava, Ostrava Metropolitan Area

-Simone Jung, Verband Region Stuttgart
+Simone Jung, International Affairs Officer, Verband Region Stuttgart

-Andrzej Czajkowski, Warsaw Metropolis Association
+Andrzej Czajkowski, Head of the Office, Warsaw Metropolis Association

 - 14:45 – 16:00 Metropolitan collaboration in practice – Thematic Workshops